 The emissivity clearly depends only on the sources - galaxies and quasars - and understanding this coefficient will be a key goal of the following chapters.
-In brief, stellar sources typically have relatively soft spectra: hot stars with a surface temperature $\sim 30,000\,\mathrm{K}$ , for example, have their blackbody peak at $E\sim 7\,\mathrm{eV}$ with their emission luminosity declining sharply at higher photon energies.
+In brief, stellar sources typically have relatively soft spectra: hot stars with a surface temperature $\sim 30,000$ K, for example, have their blackbody peak at $E \sim 7$ eV with their emission luminosity declining sharply at higher photon energies.
 The spectrum of solar-mass stars cuts off well before the Lyman-limit and does not contribute significantly to the ionizing photon budget.
 Thus, because hot massive stars have such short lifetimes, only actively star-forming galaxies contribute to the metagalactic background.
-However, even their photons must escape absorption by the gas and dust inside their interstellar medium; this appears to be a difficult step in most known galaxy populations where the so-called escape fraction is only a few percent and provides a key uncertainty in ab initio estimates of the ionizing background.
+However, even their photons must escape absorption by the gas and dust inside their interstellar medium; this appears to be a difficult step in most known galaxy populations where the so-called escape fraction is only a few percent.
+It is therefore difficult to estimate the net emissivity from galaxies.

-Quasars, the second important class of sources, are somewhat easier to model partly because they are brighter and hence easier to observe.
-Their intense, high-energy radiation fields - typically with power-law spectra extending to X-ray energies - produce many more ionizing photons per unit bolometric energy output and probably allow a much larger fraction of these photons to escape to the IGM.
+Quasars, the second important class of sources, are somewhat easier to model partly because they are brighter and hence easier to characterize.
+Their intense, high-energy radiation fields - with typically power-law spectra extending to X-ray energies - produce many more ionizing photons per unit energy output and probably allow a much larger fraction of these photons to escape to the IGM.
 In practice, both kinds of sources appear to be important at moderate redshifts.
-However, beyond $z\sim4$ the bright quasar population begins to decline precipitously while the comoving star formation rate remains similar in magnitude.
+However, beyond $z \sim 4$ the bright quasar population begins to decline precipitously while the comoving star formation rate remains similar in magnitude.
 The natural expectation is therefore that galaxies become increasingly important at high redshifts.